 We recommend creating separate Contributor or Power Reader accounts for your AI agent so that you can track the AI-made changes and set specific permissions.
 See Setting Up a Dedicated AI Account.

-The MCP Server endpoint for a portal looks something like this:
+The Authoring MCP Server endpoint for a portal looks something like this:

-To see what you can accomplish with an AI agent and the MCP Server, refer to MCP Server Use Cases.
+To see what you can accomplish with an AI agent and the Authoring MCP Server, refer to Authoring MCP Server Use Cases.

 Setting Up a Dedicated AI Account